krahets/hello-algo/en/docs/chapter_backtracking/backtracking_algorithm.md

 ## Trial and retreat

-**The reason it is called backtracking is that the algorithm uses a "trial" and "retreat" strategy when searching the solution space**.
+**It is called a backtracking algorithm because it uses a "trial" and "retreat" strategy when searching the solution space**.
 During the search, whenever it encounters a state where it can no longer proceed to obtain a satisfying solution, it undoes the previous choice and reverts to the previous state so that other possible choices can be chosen for the next attempt.

 In Example One, visiting each node starts a "trial".
 And passing a leaf node or the `return` statement to going back to the parent node suggests "retreat".